 Most of us rely on something outside of ourselves to achieve a state of relaxation: a long walk, a hard workout, a massage, a substance, a person, a meditative practice, a TV show.
-But, by understanding what that state consists of, we empower ourselves to achieve it without a crutch, and to incorporate it into our daily living.
+But, by understanding what that state consists of, we can empower ourselves to achieve it without a crutch, and to incorporate it into our daily living.
 Here’s the important question: what are the physical sensations of being relaxed?
 Try to answer that for yourself before reading on.

 To practice feeling your weight, it’s helpful to contrast the state of mild tension with the state of letting it go.
 In the accompanying video, I show you how that might look and feel.
-Try to sense what I’m feeling as you watch.
+Try to sense what I’m sensing as you watch.

 The first step is learning to identify the sensation of relaxation.
 Then, of course, you need to practice feeling it until it becomes a viable habit.
 Please let me know if you can see what I'm trying to show you in the video.